grafexteam/fnf-grafex/extra/readme.txt

                  /          _/           /

 HEY!
 Yeah, YOU!
-Thanks for downloadin Friday Night FUNKIN' GRAPHEX ENGINE!
+THANKS FOR DOWNLOADING the Friday Night FUNKIN' GRAPHEX ENGINE!(tm)

-THANKS FOR DOWNLOADING!!

 -----------------------------------------------------------
     PERMISSIONS: